mendixlabs/LoginForm/README.md

 * *'Mask password' button image* - Optional image to be displayed in 'Mask password' button

 ### Casehandling
 * Convert to lower/uppercase - this option will convert user name input to upper/lower case.
-Uing this functionality only makes sense when all usernames defined in your application are either upper or lower cased.
+Using this functionality only makes practical sense when all usernames defined in your application are either upper or lower cased.
+NOTE: MxAdmin administrative user will be available in both cases as well.

 ## Known issues
 - Mendix runtime returns no feedback about the existence of a username.
 This is by design.